 It is important to understand that there are many ways you can facilitate change and bring positivity into your life.
 Most importantly, when we look to change a pattern or habit, we need to gain structure and consistency to implement or rewire our built-in or intuitive reactions.

 Exercise.
 When you exercise, your body creates endorphins and other “feel good” compounds that help reduce stress and boost your mood.
 That is why exercising is such a powerful tool to improve mental health.
-So start adding exercises to your daily routine.
-For example, take a yoga class, incorporate a daily walk, go for a swim.
+So, start adding exercises to your daily routine.
+For example, take a yoga class, incorporate a daily walk, bike ride, or go for a swim.

-Good Nutrition: Try to eat foods that are high in omega-3 fatty acids, nuts, and cold-water fish.
+Good Nutrition: Try to eat foods that are high in omega-3 fatty acids, walnuts, flaxseeds and cold-water fish.

 Breathing and the mental state are more connected than they may appear at first glance.
 Though many people tend to see psychological and physical health as distinct from each other, they are deeply interconnected.
 Mental health and the physical state are embedded with one another.